 It’s Canadian Agriculture Safety Week, March 11 to 17, and activities are taking place across the country.

-Here in BC, the launch was held at a Kelowna winery, where reps from the Farm and Ranch Safety and Health Association (FARSHA) and the Canadian Agricultural Safety Association (CASA) planned to “give updates on innovative farm safety initiatives in BC,” reads the FARSHA website.
+Here in BC, the launch was held at a Kelowna winery, where reps from the Farm and Ranch Safety and Health Association (FARSHA) and the Canadian Agricultural Safety Association (CASA) gave updates on innovative farm safety initiatives in BC, said FARSHA website.

 I’ll update you on BC activities as I learn more, and in the meantime, I’ll tell you what’s happening in the province next door.
 I contacted Kenda Lubeck – farm safety coordinator for Alberta Agriculture and Rural Development – to find out more about Alberta’s main message: “Everyone on a farm is responsible for safety.”
 The Alberta Farm Safety Program‘s I Have A Role” campaign is set for launch during March 11 to 17.